DHCSSza/escalator-sadilar/content/post/2021/07/2021-07-16-community-roundup/index.md

 ### Apply now for NIHSS SABTT BRICS Research and Teaching Mobility Grants
 *\[<a href="#top">Back to top</a>\]*

 The National Institute for the Humanities and the Social Sciences (NIHSS) and the South African BRICS Think Tank (SABTT) published a call for funding for the  [__2021/22 BRICS Research and Teaching Mobility Grants__](https://www.nihss.ac.za/content/latest/call-funding-202122-digital-brics-research-and-teaching-mobility-grant-humanities-and).
-The objective of the digital BRICS research and teaching initiative is to provide a platform for researchers and academics to exchange ideas and to generate evidence-based policy recommendations, with the integration of digital and/or hybrid tools, techniques, and platforms into research methodology.
+The objective of the digital BRICS research and teaching initiative is to provide a platform for researchers and academics to exchange ideas and to generate evidence-based policy recommendations, with the integration of digital and/or hybrid tools, techniques and platforms into research methodology.
 Priority will be accorded to the following BRICS thematic areas.
 For full detail [please visit the NIHSS website](https://www.nihss.ac.za/content/latest/call-funding-202122-digital-brics-research-and-teaching-mobility-grant-humanities-and).

 __Call for Funding Submission Deadline: 13 August 2021__